Svetopolk/outfit7/README.md

 {"multiplayer":"disabled","user-support":"enabled","ads":"undefined"}

 ## Comments
 - services api request is POST (not GET) because it is not idempotent.
 It changes server state and after 5 retries returns another result.
+Also GET requests can caсhed during net transfer, it can skew user skill level.
 - 'undefined' status in response looks useful, it helps to separate the cases of refuse and tech failure
 - if user not found services api returns http code 200 with 'undefined' multiplayer status
 - if user not found admin api returns http code 404